 🛍️ Examples of brands: CVS, Braun, Delonghi

 I won’t go into too much detail here, as you’re most likely aware, but they basically allow smaller brands to advertise work.
-Both platforms take less than a 20% cut, but deal with invoicing, protection and they bring you leads directly, so it may be worth it if you’re just getting started.
+Both platforms take less than a 20% cut but deal with invoicing and protection, and they bring you leads directly, so it may be worth it if you’re just getting started.

-Gaining clients on freelance platform is a SLOG.
+Gaining clients on a freelance platform is an SLOG.
 Don’t get discouraged by the challenges you face, but keep pushing forward and learning from your experiences.
 You’ll be a Fiverr UGC expert in no time.

 🛍️ Examples of brands: Independent retails, DTC brands